lbl-srg/obc/specification/source/cdl.rst

           "rdf": "http://www.w3.org/1999/02/22-rdf-syntax-ns#",
           "rdfs": "http://www.w3.org/2000/01/rdf-schema#"}}"));

-* Additionally, if there already exists a metadata model for a particular sequence, it can be referred to in the annotation of the top-level class declaration using the "url" keyword (use ``file:///<path/to/file``) if the semantic model is present in a local machine.
+* Additionally, if there already exists a metadata model for a particular sequence, it can be referred to in the annotation of the top-level block declaration using the "url" keyword (use ``file:///<path/to/file``) if the semantic model is present in a local machine.
 Example:

 .. code-block:: modelica

   annotation (__semantic(metadataLanguage="Brick 1.3 text/turtle" "url=file:///path/to/model.ttl",
    metadataLanguage="Project-Haystack 3.9.12 application/ld+json" "url=https://url/to/model.json"));

 * Example of CDL semantic information is shown below.
-The metadataLanguage “Brick 1.3 text/turtle” has been defined earlier in a top-level class and hence can be used to include semantic information.
+The metadataLanguage “Brick 1.3 text/turtle” has been defined earlier in a top-level block and hence can be used to include semantic information.
 Similarly, “Project-Haystack 3.9.12 application/ld+json” and “Text” have been defined earlier and that makes for a valid syntax

 .. code-block:: modelica

    Modelica.Blocks.Interfaces.RealInput THeaCoiSup_in
        "Heating coil water supply temperature measurement"
        annotation (Placement(transformation(extent={{-140,-180},{-100,-140}})),
-          __semantic(metadataLanguage="Brick 1.3 text/turtle" "bldg:cdl_element_name a Brick:Hot_Water_Supply_Temperature_Sensor .",
+          __semantic(metadataLanguage="Brick 1.3 text/turtle" "bldg:cdl_instance_name a Brick:Hot_Water_Supply_Temperature_Sensor .",
-                    metadataLanguage=" Project-Haystack 3.9.12 application/ld+json" "{"@id": "_:<cdl_element_name>", "ph:hasTag": [{"@id": "phIoT:cur"},  {"@id": "phIoT:hot"}, {"@id": "phIoT:leaving"}, {"@id": "phIoT:point"}, {"@id": "phIoT:sensor"}, {"@id": "phScience:temp"}, {"@id": phScience:water"}], "rdfs:label": " Heating Hot Water Supply Temperature"}",
+                    metadataLanguage=" Project-Haystack 3.9.12 application/ld+json" "{"@id": "_:<cdl_instance_name>", "ph:hasTag": [{"@id": "phIoT:cur"},  {"@id": "phIoT:hot"}, {"@id": "phIoT:leaving"}, {"@id": "phIoT:point"}, {"@id": "phIoT:sensor"}, {"@id": "phScience:temp"}, {"@id": phScience:water"}], "rdfs:label": " Heating Hot Water Supply Temperature"}",
                     metadataLanguage="Text" "This is a temperature reading input that should be hardwired to heating coil temperature sensor"));

 * Depending on the metadataLanguage and the format, the metadata could vary from an RDF subgraph to simple plain text.
-The text ``cdl_element_name`` within the metadata can be used for referring to the current element if it has the same name as the CDL element.
+The text ``cdl_instance_name`` within the metadata can be used for referring to the current element if it has the same name as the CDL element.
 In the above example, the tool that parses the semantic information will infer the Brick metadata as ``bldg:THeaCoiSup_in a Brick:Hot_Water_Supply_Temperature_Sensor .`` and the Project Haystack identifier as ``{"@id": "THeaCoiSup_in"}``.
 This will avoid the user having to repeat the name of the element and makes it less prone to errors and inconsistencies.

-* The metadata defined in the top-level class annotations will be accessible to elements (inputs, outputs etc.) defined within the sequence.
+* The metadata defined in the top-level bl annotations will be accessible to elements (inputs, outputs etc.) defined within the sequence.
 Additionally, semantic information attached to an element can refer to elements that were defined earlier in the sequence.
 This way, the semantic information attached to an element can refer to another element within the sequence that was defined previously.

 * Tools that process CDL can interpret the ``__semantic`` annotation, but for control purposes CDL will ignore it.
 [This avoids potential conflict for entities that are declared differently across these metadata standards and CDL, and may be conflicting.]